---nohelp Expert Mode: don't show the Shortcut List at the bottom of the screen.
-This affects the location of the status bar as well, as in Expert Mode it is located at the very bottom of the editor.
-Note: When accessing the help system, Expert Mode is temporarily disabled to display the help-system navigation keys.
+--nohelp Expert mode: don't show the two help lines at the bottom of the screen.
+This affects the location of the status bar as well, as in Expert mode it is located at the very bottom of the editor.
+Note: When accessing the help system, Expert mode is temporarily disabled to display the help-system navigation keys.

+-y

--y --afterends
+--afterends

-Make Ctrl+Right stop at word ends instead of beginnings.
+Make Ctrl+Right and Ctrl+Delete stop at word ends instead of beginnings.